KDE/kde-builder/doc/using-kde-builder/basic-features.md

 The `repository` option if set to "qt6-copy", is to build Qt using a mirror maintained on the KDE source repositories (no other changes are applied, it is simply a clone of the official source).
-This is highly recommended due to occasional issues with cloning the full Qt module from its official repository.
+This is highly recommended due to occasional issues with cloning the full Qt framework from its official repository.

 You can find out available branches [here](https://invent.kde.org/qt/qt/qtbase/-/branches).